harlydurbin/bovine_demo/README.md

 See `source_functions/phasing.snakefile` and `notebooks/phasing.Rmd`

-1a.
-In order to phase X chromosome, missing sexes imputed and incorrectly assigned sexes fixed
+1. In order to phase X chromosome, missing sexes imputed and incorrectly assigned sexes fixed
     * Ended up using the ratio of average coverage on the X chromosome/average coverage on all autosomes to determine cutoffs.
-Of all other tested metrics, I think this the only one that should be similar across all species in the dataset + agnostic to $N_e$
+Of all other tested metrics, I think this the only one that should be similar across all species in the dataset + agnostic to effective population size
-1b.
-Genetic map inferred using several published cattle recombination maps
+2. Genetic map inferred using several published cattle recombination maps *TODO*
+3. Pre-phasing QC
+    * For all chromosomes, sites with > 10% missingness removed
+    * For all chromosomes, listed sex updated to imputed sex
+    * Pseudo-autosomal region removed from X chromosome
+    * Heterozygous genotypes set to missing on Y chromosome

 ## Meta-data processing